Patient Navigator Program

 - Being present as you move through your sarcoidosis journey

 How it works:

-- Complete a request for Patient Navigator here or with the button below
+- Complete a request for Patient Navigator here.

 - FSR will match you with a Patient Navigator within 24 hours of receiving your request

 - Your matched Patient Navigator will contact you via your preferred time and method within 24 hours of being matched

 - Your Patient Navigator will do an initial check-in with you, and the two of you will determine how to utilize the next 45-days.